July 2, 2024

 Image: Collected

-While inspecting the KUSUM-C project in Tumakuru, Energy Minister K J George emphasized the importance of initiatives like the Madhugiri Solar Park in enhancing energy security for farmers and the broader community.
-The Pradhan Mantri Kisan Urja Suraksha Evam Utthaan Mahabhiyan (PM KUSUM) program, for example, is aimed at providing farmers with grid-connected solar power plants and solar pumps for irrigation.
+While inspecting the KUSUM-C project in Tumakuru, Energy Minister K J George highlighted how initiatives like the Madhugiri Solar Park enhance energy security for farmers and the wider community.
+The Pradhan Mantri Kisan Urja Suraksha Evam Utthaan Mahabhiyan (PM KUSUM) program, for example, provides farmers with grid-connected solar power plants and solar pumps for irrigation.

-The government’s goal is to reduce the subsidy burden for free electricity provided to farmers’ pump sets, address issues related to illegal connections, and encourage the adoption of solar energy in agriculture.
+The government’s goal is to reduce the subsidy burden of providing free electricity to farmers’ pump sets, resolve issues with illegal connections, and encourage the wider adoption of solar energy in agriculture.

 Detailed Insights into KUSUM-C Project

-Minister George provided detailed insights into the KUSUM-C project, noting that it requires 4-5 acres of land to produce 1 MW of electricity.
-If government land is used for these solar power installations, it will be provided at no cost, with the lessee paying Rs 25,000 per acre annually as lease rent for 25 years.
+Minister George explained that the KUSUM-C project requires four to five acres of land to produce 1 MW of electricity.
+If government land is used, it will be provided at no cost, and the lessee will pay Rs 25,000 per acre annually in rent for 25 years.
+This revenue will then fund local infrastructure projects, such as anganwadis, schools, and panchayats.

-Karnataka’s renewed focus on promoting the PM KUSUM scheme reflects the state’s commitment to supporting renewable energy initiatives that benefit farmers and the environment.
-By raising awareness and encouraging participation in the scheme, Karnataka aims to help farmers utilize solar power, achieve energy independence, and contribute to environmental conservation.
-The state’s efforts toward sustainable development are evident as it seeks to enhance renewable energy utilization, driving socio-economic progress and bolstering energy security.
+Karnataka’s renewed focus on the PM KUSUM scheme shows its commitment to renewable energy initiatives that benefit farmers and the environment alike.
+Through awareness and participation, the state aims to help farmers achieve energy independence and contribute to conservation.
+These efforts to expand renewable energy use are central to driving socio-economic progress and bolstering energy security.

 Expansion of Solar Energy Infrastructure

-Gaurav Gupta, who is the Additional Chief Secretary of the Energy Department, stated that land near substations would be prioritized for the solar projects.
-The state has already finalized 27 substations, with another 12 identified in the next phase for Tumakuru district.
-Work on these sites has already begun, and surveys have been completed, ensuring that farmers and schools will soon benefit from locally generated electricity.
+Gaurav Gupta, Additional Chief Secretary of the Energy Department, noted that land near substations would be prioritized for solar projects.
+The state has already finalized 27 substations and identified another 12 for the next phase in the Tumakuru district.
+With surveys completed and work underway, farmers and schools will soon benefit from this locally generated electricity.

-In addition to the Madhugiri Solar Park, Energy Minister K J George and other officials inaugurated two new power substations in Tumakuru district.
-These include a 2*8 MVA, 66/11 KV substation in Bhairenahalli of Koratagere taluk, constructed at a cost of Rs 12.62 crores; and a 2*8 MVA, 66/11 KV substation in Sankenahalli (IK Colony), built at a cost of Rs 14.33 crores.
-These developments are part of a broader effort to strengthen the state’s energy infrastructure, particularly in rural areas.
+In addition to the Madhugiri Solar Park, Energy Minister K J George and other officials inaugurated two new power substations in the district.
+The first, a 2*8 MVA, 66/11 KV substation in Bhairenahalli, Koratagere taluk, was constructed for Rs 12.62 crores.
+The second, a 2*8 MVA, 66/11 KV substation in Sankenahalli (IK Colony), was built for Rs 14.33 crores.
+These developments are key to strengthening energy infrastructure, particularly in rural areas.

 A Proactive Approach to Green Energy

-The Madhugiri Solar Park and the PM KUSUM scheme represent Karnataka’s proactive approach to promoting green energy.
-The state is committed to sustainable development and aims to reduce Bengaluru’s energy stress by increasing reliance on renewable sources.
-Through these initiatives, Karnataka expects not only to lower energy costs but also to enhance environmental stewardship, making the region cleaner and more sustainable for the future.
+The Madhugiri Solar Park and the PM KUSUM scheme highlight Karnataka’s proactive approach to green energy.
+The state is committed to sustainable development and aims to reduce Bengaluru’s energy load by relying more on renewable sources.
+Through these initiatives, Karnataka expects to lower energy costs and improve environmental stewardship, making the region cleaner and more sustainable.

-These efforts underscore Karnataka’s leadership in renewable energy, setting a benchmark for other states to follow.
-The state's strategic initiatives in solar power are paving the way for a sustainable energy future, ensuring that Karnataka remains at the forefront of India’s clean energy revolution.
+These efforts underscore Karnataka’s leadership in the renewable energy sector, setting a benchmark for other states.
+The state’s strategic solar initiatives are paving the way for a sustainable energy future, keeping Karnataka at the forefront of India’s clean energy revolution.

 You may also like